confio/tgrade-contracts/contracts/tgrade-dso/README.md

   `2 * voting period`.
 During the period it may be slashed via "Punishment" or "Partial Slashing" as a *Voter*.
   At the end of the period, any remaining escrow can be claimed by the *Leaving Voter*, converting them to a *Non Member*.

+### Leaving

+*Non Voting Member*, *Pending Voter*, *Pending, Paid Voter*, and *Pending, Paid Voter* may all request to voluntarily leave the DSO. *Non Voting Member* as well as *Pending Voter* who have not yet paid any escrow are immediately removed from the DSO.
+All other cases, which have paid in some escrow, are transitioned to *Leaving Voter* and can reclaim their escrow after the grace period has expired.

+Proposals work using a snapshot of the voting members *at the time of creation*.
+This means a voting member may leave the DSO, but still be eligible to vote in some existing proposals.
+To make this more intuitive, we will say that any vote cast *before* the voting member left will remain valid, however, they will not be able to vote after this point.
+We have 3 ways to calculate this:

+1. prevent their vote, but their missing vote is counted in the required votes for quorum
+2. automatically cast an "abstain" vote on their behalf, lowering the quorum needed to vote for the remainder
+3. prevent them from voting, and reduce the total weight on the proposal, so it was like they were never eligible

+Assume there are 10 voters and 50% quorum (5 votes) needed for passing.
+There is an open proposal with 2 yes votes and 1 no vote.
+2 voters leave without casting a vote.
+What happens in these 3 cases:

+1. We remain as 3 votes, 2 more are needed for quorum, but only 5 more votes are possible... this leads to an effective quorum of 5/8 or 67.5% for the remaining voters.
+2. This now becomes 5 votes (2 yes, 1 no, 2 abstain) and could pass at the end of the voting period with an effective quorum of 30%.
+On the other hand, the leaving voters could easily have done this themselves before leaving.
+3. We remain as 3 votes, but out of 8 total.
+Only one more vote is needed to reach quorum (effective 50%) and if it were `yes` or `abstain` then the vote could pass.

 ### Pending and Paid to Voter